What You Need to Know About Utah Auto Insurance Requirements

 Many people opt for additional coverage, as medical expenses and lost wages add up quickly, and the $3,000 required minimum doesn’t go very far.
-In addition to being available even if you’re to blame for the accident, another advantage of PIP insurance is that funds are generally available fairly quickly after your accident.
+In addition to being available even if you’re to blame for the accident, another advantage of PIP insurance is that funds are generally available quickly after your accident.

-If you have to file a personal injury lawsuit to recover additional damages, it can take a while before you will have any proceeds from a settlement or verdict.
+If you have to file a personal injury lawsuit to recover additional damages, it can take a while before you have any proceeds from a settlement or verdict.

 Will Auto Insurance Cover All of My Car Accident Injuries?